 - Life – Where is your target audience in life?
 Are they more likely to be single?
 Married?
 Married with kids in their teens?
 Are they retired?

 A lot of people get caught up here.
-Your services and/or products are going to have associated value beyond features and benefits.
+Your services and/or products are going to have associated value beyond features.

 Listing all of the benefits of your service is attractive because, essentially that is what you are selling.
 However, if your only value proposition is listing the benefits of your service, then you might have a hard time getting people to make a purchase.